 |

-| To see a short survey discussion of the time periods in Ohio prehistory for each of the houses in this kit, click here. |
+To see a short survey discussion of the time periods in Ohio prehistory for each of the houses in this kit, click here. |

 Grade Level: This project is designed to be done at the 4th grade level, but can be

 easily adapted for older children.
 Academic Standards Addressed: Social Studies units on Cultures and Daily Life.
 As Interdisiplinary, have students discuss the symbolic meaning of the decorative designs they chose to bring in Language Arts and Art.
-Supplies Cost: This project can be done with just copies of the house patterns onto construction paper, scissors, and a glue stick.
+Supplies Cost: This project can be done with just copies of the house patterns onto card stock, scissors, and a glue stick.
 PDF File Contents: The house pattern, construction instructions, "paper dolls" set, and a short list of library references are all contained in the PDF file.
 Feel free to download and use it.

 Click here to get the Cedar House model PDF file.